model-checking/kani/book/src/proptest-derive/modifiers.md

 Usable on: generic type definitions and type parameters

-Normally, when `#[derive(Arbitrary)]` is applied to an item with generic type parameter, every type parameter is required to `impl Arbitrary`.
+Normally, when `#[derive(Arbitrary)]` is applied to an item with generic type parameter, every type parameter which is "used" (see below) is required to `impl Arbitrary`.
 For example, given a declaration like the following:

 ```rust
 #[derive(Arbitrary)]